The de Sitter swampland conjectures in the context of Chaplygin-inspired inflation

 Indeed, given that General Relativity has some limitations, it is natural to consider alternative theories of gravity \cite{Clifton} and ask if the swampland conjectures hold for inflationary models (either single-field or more involved) arising from these theories.
 This issue has been recently analyzed for theories of gravity with non-minimal coupling between curvature and matter \cite{BBHL}, and their inflationary solutions \cite{GRB}.
 It was found that inflation in these theories cannot be reconciled with the de Sitter swampland conjectures \cite{BGS2023}.

-In the current work, we examine another model in the context of the swampland conjectures, namely the generalized Chaplygin-inspired inflationary model \cite{OBD}.
+In the current work, we examine another model in the context of the swampland conjectures, namely the generalized Chaplygin-inspired single field inflationary model (see Ref.~\cite{OBD} for details).
 This confrontation is particularly interesting, as it allows, through inflation, to examine models that go beyond the Standard Model of particle physics.
-An additional motivation to consider the generalized Chaplygin-inspired inflationary model concerns the recent claim that a Chaplygin-like equation of state can endow the vacuum with interesting features related to entanglement entropy generation \cite{OB23} and the suppression of the cosmological constant due to inflation and the constraint set by the Bekenstein bound between the entropy and the energy density \cite{OB21}.
+An additional motivation to consider the generalized Chaplygin-inspired inflationary model concerns the recent claim that a Chaplygin-like equation of state can endow the vacuum with interesting features related to entanglement entropy generation \cite{OB23}.

 The swampland conjectures can be expressed through constraints on scalar fields in low-energy effective field theories, generically denoted by $\phi$ \cite{OV,OOSV}, namely (in the Einstein frame),